JensT1999/CQuickSort/README.md

 ### Contact

-If there are any questions please dont hesitate to contact me!
+If you have any questions, feel free to contact me!